jjhb94/BlazorClient/README.md

 # BlazorClient - Blazor WebAssembly Chat Application

-This is a Blazor WebAssembly application that replicates the chat UI and functionality from the original Aspire MCP Sample application, but as a client-side application that calls APIs instead of using server-side Blazor.
+This is a Blazor WebAssembly application that implements a chat UI and functionality as a client-side application that calls APIs instead of using server-side Blazor in the same application.
+This serves as a template for anyone to use and test / connect LMM's, LLM's, or MCP servers.

 ## Features

-- **Modern Chat Interface**: Clean, responsive chat UI with purple/violet theming matching the original application
+- **Modern Chat Interface**: Clean, responsive chat UI with purple/violet theming
 - **Real-time Messaging**: Interactive chat interface with loading indicators
 - **Settings Management**: Configuration page for API endpoints, deployment names, and API keys
 - **Tool Integration**: Displays available MCP tools and their descriptions